-Dr. Valvano is a Professor holding a Chair of Microbiology and Infectious Diseases at the Centre for Infection and Immunity, Queen's University Belfast, Belfast, United Kingdom, and is also Professor Emeritus in the Department of Microbiology and Immunology, University of Western Ontario, London, Ontario, Canada.
+Dr. Valvano is a Professor holding a Chair of Microbiology and Infectious Diseases at the Centre for Experimental Medicine, Queen's University Belfast, Belfast, United Kingdom, and is also Professor Emeritus in the Department of Microbiology and Immunology, University of Western Ontario, London, Ontario, Canada.

-His laboratory is in the Health Sciences Building, Queen's University Belfast.
+His laboratory is in the Wellcome-Wolfson Institute of Experimental Medicine, Queen's University Belfast.

 Office number (44) (0) 28 9097 2878